Philippa Nikulinsky: Ceramics

 From 1995 to 2005, Nikulinsky was commissioned to design and paint Australian plants and animals for use on dinnerware produced by Australian Fine China.
 These were sold throughout the world.

 Works

 From 1990 to 2006, Nikulinsky painted the cover illustration of the quarterly magazine ‘Landscope’ for the Western Australian Department of Conservation and Land Management.
-In 2004 Philippa was commissioned to paint leschenaultia for the May 2004 edition of ‘Curtis’, the magazine produced by the Kew Gardens in the United Kingdom.
+In 2004 Philippa was commissioned to paint leschenaultia for the May 2004 edition of Curtis's Botanical Magazine published for Royal Botanic Gardens, Kew.

 Nikulinsky has been praised for her work on Banksia menziesii, describing each stage of the reproductive cycle.
 The inflorescence of banksias is regarded as one of the most challenging subjects to depict.
 The brief text is accompanied by a series of extraordinary illustrations, both endpapers showing a seed of the species.